turingschool/backend-curriculum-site/module1/lessons/working_with_git.markdown

 1. Make a new project directory
 2. Initialize the directory (`git init`)
+3. Create a GitHub repo
+4. Connect an `origin` remote to your GitHub repo on your local machine
-3. Make and checkout a feature branch (`git branch` and `git checkout`)
+5. Make and checkout a feature branch (`git branch` and `git checkout`)
-4. Make changes to the code, add to staging area, and then commit the changes (`git add`, `git commit`)
+6. Make changes to the code, add to staging area, and then commit the changes (`git add`, `git commit`) (repeat this step until you have a functional feature)
-5. Checkout the master branch and merge changes into master from the feature branch (`git merge`)
+7. Checkout the master branch and merge changes into master from the feature branch (`git merge`)
+8. Push your changes to GitHub
-6. Repeat with more feature branches!
+9. Repeat steps 5. - 8. with more feature branches!

 ## Independent Practice